jamescavallo/excelsior/README.md

 # Excelsior Decentralized Blockchain Network

 A modern blockchain network written in pure javascript.
 Excelsior utilizes SHA-256 binary hashing to interlink block objects, creating a secure and instant way to transfer information across a multitude of borders.
 The cryptocurrency aspect of the project is still under work; the end goal is to implement this technology in an applicable field and turn Excelsior into a sucessful startup!
+As a cryptocurrency Excelsior utilizes elliptic curve based crytographic key pairs to securely manage data.
 Join us today.

 ## Getting Started